Please see the Introduction to Dunning for details about the options available to handle Dunning within Chargify.

 The “Revenue Still at Risk” chart is a graph is your site’s historical “revenue still at risk” at the end of each time period (the default is “month”).

-The “Customers in Dunning” table lists out all customers currently in Dunning, sortable by the “revenue at risk” their subscriptions represent, or how long they’ve been in dunning.
-Clicking on the Customer’s name will take you to their subscription page within the Chargify Admin UI.
+The “Customers in Dunning” table lists out all customers currently in dunning, sortable by the “revenue at risk” their subscriptions represent, or how long they’ve been in dunning.
+Clicking on the customer’s name will take you to their subscription page within the Chargify application.
+Additionally, click “View Details” for a quick link to the subscriptions tab filtered to these past due subscribers.